Battle of Gang Toi: Assessment

 Although A Company, 1 RAR had been mauled, the experience of the Australians at Gang Toi was relatively minor when compared to that of the Americans.
 During fierce fighting the 1/503rd had suffered 49 killed and 83 wounded, while more than 400 Viet Cong were believed killed.
 American claims were later raised to over 700 killed when captured documents revealed the losses caused by artillery and air strikes.
 Yet it was questionable as to whether such battles of attrition would be viable, while equally the American battalion had taken casualties far beyond what would have been politically acceptable for 1 RAR.
 Indeed, their losses had been significant, and although claimed as a victory, the Americans had failed to secure the area even if the Viet Cong had temporarily surrendered control of the battlefield.
 Ultimately, the communists continued to use War Zone D as a major base area for the rest of the war.

 Brumfield considered Operation Hump to be the least successful operation in which the Australian battalion had participated, and he criticised it as being badly conceived from the start, and mounted with too little intelligence or prior reconnaissance.
 Indeed, from the initial landing zone being occupied by the Viet Cong, failures in the passage of information, the heavy losses suffered by the 1/503rd and the subsequent difficulties with casualty evacuation, the operation had not run smoothly.
 The Australians were vengeful for their losses and wanted to return to collect their dead; however, with 1 RAR absorbed into other operations the planned battalion attack on Hill 82 never occurred.
-Regardless, further operations followed in the months afterwards, with 1 RAR subsequently employed on Operation New Life in November and December, and later Operation Crimp in the Ho Bo Woods in January 1966.
+Regardless, further operations followed in the months afterwards, with 1 RAR subsequently employed on Operation New Life in November and December, and later Operation Crimp in the Hố Bò Woods in January 1966.
 Operation Hump was Brumfield's last, with an old football injury forcing his evacuation to Australia in mid-November.
 He was subsequently replaced by Lieutenant Colonel Alex Preece.